LazeyNg/ComputerGraphicsCourse/README.md

 # ComputerGraphicsCourse

-This is project for Computer Graphic Course for GU.
+This is project for Computer Graphic Course for University of Gothenburg.